-Cenotes are a type of cave or sinkhole.
+The Yucatan cenotes are a type of cave or sinkhole.
 They are typically formed in the same manner as caves with fresh water percolating through the earth and meeting up with the aquifer, or underground river.
 This erosion creates small and large holes in the earth’s surface and gives access to the beautiful, crystal clear waters of the aquifer just like the many fresh water springs in Florida.
 They are found near the beaches of the Riviera Maya and all around the Yucatan.
 You can do Cancun cenotes tours or drive to them on your own, following the Ruta de Cenotes.

 What to Expect at Different Cenotes

-Because each cenote is different from the next, you’ll have totally different experiences.
+Because each cenote is different from the next, you’ll have totally varying experiences.
 The cenotes near Cancun and Playa del Carmen are more built up around the exterior to make it easier for tourists to visit, but then as you go inland you’ll find cenotes that are much more rugged and surrounded by jungle.
 As you approach famous sites like Chichen Itza, the Yucatan cenotes become much more visitor-friendly, such as Cenote Ik Kul (very near Chichen Itza).